Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] win1803.
 - [ ] macOS-10.13.
 - [ ] vs.2015-win2012r2.

-### You need to configure access to Azure DevOps Agent pooh to meet the forwarding requirements: Use a project agent pool when authoring build release pipelines.
-View the agent pool and agents of the organization.
-Use the principle of least privilege.
-Which role memberships are required for the Azure 0e%Oos organization and the project?

 ### Your company is building a new web application.